Vernors: Use

-Boston Cooler
+Boston cooler

-A Boston Cooler, also known as a Vernors float, is an ice cream soda variant typically composed of Vernors Ginger Ale and vanilla ice cream blended together similar to a milkshake; however, in other parts of the United States, different combinations of ingredients are also known as a Boston Cooler.
-Some native Detroiters simply put a scoop or two of vanilla ice cream in a glass, add Vernors and a soda straw, and call it a Boston Cooler.
-While some claim it is named Boston Cooler for being invented on Boston Boulevard in Detroit, but Boston Boulevard had not been developed when the drink was named.
+A Boston cooler, also known as a Vernors float, is an ice cream soda variant typically composed of Vernors Ginger Ale and vanilla ice cream blended together similar to a milkshake; however, in other parts of the United States, different combinations of ingredients are also known as a Boston cooler.
+Some native Detroiters simply put a scoop or two of vanilla ice cream in a glass, add Vernors and a soda straw, and call it a Boston cooler.
+While some claim it is named Boston cooler for being invented on Boston Boulevard in Detroit, but Boston Boulevard had not been developed when the drink was named.

-While the Boston Cooler name origins date to the 1880's the adoption and or conflation with the Boston - Edison Historic District in Detroit is understandable.
-The neighborhood's rise to prominence with the completion of the Henry Ford House in 1908 was well underway by the time the Boston Cooler first began gaining national publicity in the 1910's.
+While the Boston cooler name origins date to the 1880's the adoption and or conflation with the Boston - Edison Historic District in Detroit is understandable.
+The neighborhood's rise to prominence with the completion of the Henry Ford House in 1908 was well underway by the time the Boston cooler first began gaining national publicity in the 1910s.
 The Sanders family who popularized the drink locally in their Woodward Avenue confectionery in the 1800's built the Fredrick Sanders House on Boston Boulevard in 1922 potentially cementing the perceived connection in minds of residents long accustom to the drink.